Fragment-Based Configuration Interaction: Towards a Unifying Description of Biexcitonic Processes in Molecular Aggregates: Introduction

 \subsection{Electronic-Structure Strategies for Biexciton States}

 The theoretical description of biexcitons in molecular aggregates poses a fundamental challenge for electronic-structure theory.
-Because biexcitonic states involve correlated two-particle excitations, they lie beyond the scope of linear-response approaches restricted to the single-exciton manifold, while effective exciton models rely on system-specific parametrizations and do not provide a general framework in which all relevant single- and two-particle configurations are generated on equal footing.
-Once spatially separated and mixed biexcitons are included, the number of relevant configurations grows rapidly and analytic expressions for their mutual couplings are no longer available in closed form.
+Because biexcitonic states involve correlated two-particle excitations, they lie beyond the scope of linear-response approaches restricted to the single-exciton manifold , while effective exciton models rely on system-specific parametrizations and do not provide a general framework in which all relevant single- and two-particle configurations are generated on equal footing.
+Once spatially separated and mixed biexcitons are included, the number of relevant configurations grows rapidly and analytic expressions, as algebraic, symbolically generated coupling terms derived from second-quantized operator algebra and Slater–Condon rules,The results---though preliminary---are promising. for their mutual couplings are no longer available in closed form.
 The central difficulty is therefore not the identification of individual biexciton species, but the development of \textit{ab initio} electronic-structure frameworks that generate the full multiexciton configuration space from chemically meaningful building blocks and expose its internal connectivity directly through the Hamiltonian, without recourse to ad hoc assumptions.

 In this context, a quasi-diabatic representation of the electronic states is particularly advantageous.
 Expressing excited states in terms of localized singlet and triplet excitations, charge-separated configurations, and correlated multiparticle states enables direct physical interpretation and provides a natural language for analyzing interconversion pathways.